 - Are guaranteed an application fee waiver for the J.D. program at Berkeley Law.

 - Attend career development workshops (including resume workshops) fellowship opportunities and a networking events.

-- Hear from advocates working in law/public policy areas such as immigration and human rights, education, health, environmental regulation, policing, housing, etc.
+- Hear from advocates working in law/public policy areas such as immigration and human rights, education, health, environmental regulation, policing, and housing.

 - Participate in field trips geared toward introducing participants to the different aspects of policy-making and legal advocacy, and the various careers associated with these fields.

-- Visit and tour Berkeley Law, and attend and information session with the Dean of Admissions.
+- Tour Berkeley Law School and attend an information session with the Dean of Admissions.

-- Full tuition to attend U.C.
-Berkeley PPIA Junior Summer Institute, plus a stipend.
-Includes room & board in one of the U.C.
+- Full tuition to attend the U.C.
+Berkeley PPIA Junior Summer Institute, plus a stipend and room & board in one of the U.C.
 Berkeley dormitories.

-- Minimum of $5,000 in gift aid (scholarship or grant) guaranteed toward graduate/law school tuition.
+- Minimum of $5,000 in gift aid (scholarship or grant) guaranteed toward graduate or law school tuition.
 UCPPIA Fellows often receive financial offers above and beyond this minimum.